marko-knoebl/ng-jsonresume/readme.md

 In order to use ng-jsonresume you will need the files ng-jsonresume.js, a template file and your own json resume file.
 There are two templates available at the moment: "flat" and "paper".

-You can get the javascript and templates from the git repository or install them using bower:
+You can get the javascript and templates from the git repository or install them using bower/npm:

+    bower install ng-jsonresume

-`bower install ng-jsonresume`
+    npm install ng-jsonresume

 You will have to create the json file yourself by filling in your personal resume data - see http://jsonresume.org for the data format.